The four horsemen of digital marketing analytics: Consent mode, ITP, ad blockers, and GA 4

 - Key takeaways

-Why you can’t ignore data quality if you want to maximize ROI
+Why you can’t ignore marketing analytics data quality if you want to maximize ROI

 As online advertising budgets continue to rise, so does the cost of customer acquisition.

 Most marketers try to adapt by optimizing ad campaigns, landing pages, and creatives.
 But few understand that an advertising campaign can have a low ROI or ROAS not because it is bad but because of poor data quality.
 To properly optimize your ad campaign, you need to make sure you can trust the data you’re basing your decisions on.

 According to Forrester research, one of the main reasons for rising ad spending is poor data quality for marketing analytics.
 Here are some of the implications in numbers:

 These numbers are not random.
 The marketing tool stack is growing.
 In our experience, a simple marketing report requires an average of 10+ data sources.
 If you do not react to current changes in time, this can lead to up to 60% of conversions in your reports having the wrong traffic source.
 How will this affect your marketing?